-Without a doubt, presentations can cause difficulties where used for assessment.
-However, they are a key transferable skill for students.
-On the whole, students take presentations seriously, however they prefer these to be individual rather than group presentations.
+Without a doubt, presentations can cause difficulties when used for assessment.
+However, they are a critical transferable skill for students.
+Students take presentations seriously but prefer individual rather than group presentations.
 Whilst presentations can lead to both peer and self-review, encouraging reflection, they can also instil fear in some students.
 Many processes for marking group presentations can lead to unhappiness in groups, especially where negative points are used.
-One solution might be to allocate a mark to each member based on their individual contribution, as well as a portion of the marks for how the overall presentation was put together - so each student is assessed on their individual presentation and the information in the slides accompanying it, but the group must work together to ensure that it all flows well both in narrative and in formatting of the slides.
+One solution might be to allocate a mark to each member based on their individual contribution, as well as a portion of the marks for how the overall presentation was put together - so each student is assessed on their individual presentation and the information in the slides accompanying it, but the group must work together to ensure that it all flows well both in narrative and in the formatting of the slides.
 Consideration should also be given to the use of peer assessment to contribute to the final mark.